Your key to understanding whether the Lincoln Handy MIG can weld Aluminum. Is knowing what the Handy MIG is capable of.

-Has a hose, drive roller with U shaped grooves for feeding Aluminum, contact tips, one of the kits come with 0.035 diameter Aluminum wire.
+They have a hose, drive roller with U shaped grooves for feeding Aluminum and contact tips.
+One of the kits comes with 0.035 diameter Aluminum wire.

 And the 0.035 diameter wire would take more Amp than your Handy MIG could produce to weld.

-If it doesn’t work for you and its just to fiddly or frustrating for the occasional weld then think about getting a more powerful welder.
+If it doesn’t work for you and it’s just too fiddly or frustrating for the occasional weld.
+Then think about getting a more powerful welder.

 One that’s spool gun capable.
 Lincoln sells the Weld Pak 140 and with it you’ll have a much easier time welding Aluminum.
 You’ll find my article on the Lincoln Weld Pak 140 here.